bratkartoffel/swing-components/README.md

 As usual, the JUnit Testcases act as examples.
 Furthermore, several Demo applications are bundled with the test cases, containing all gui widgets to play with.
-The best example (in my opinion) is the "Demo2" application.
+The best example (in my opinion) is the "Demo" application.
 It shows all the gui elements and has an underlying FormModel.

 Screenshots:
 ====